mkikets99/CAHBotDatabase/packs/en/cardagaihumaoffipack/README.md

 | She's just one of the guys, you know?
 She likes beer, and football, and _. | 1 |
 | Son, take it from someone who's been around the block a few times.
 Nothin' puts her in the mood like _. | 1 |
 | Summer lovin', had me a blast. _, happened so fast. | 1 |
-| The top Google auto-complete results for "Barack Obama":
+| The top Google auto-complete results for "Barack Obama":Barack Obama Height.
-Barack Obama Height.
 Barack Obama net worth.
 Barack Obama _. | 1 |
 | Then the princess kissed the frog, and all of a sudden the frog was _! | 1 |